 Eleanor scoffed, “You always assume the worst,” but she hesitated a bit before opening the album.

 Fortunately, there were no pictures of Other Karen with her eyes scratched out, because there were no pictures of Other Karen at all.
 Karen had only included pictures of herself with Henry, smiling in the back of the limo, arms around each other in front of the church, laughing at the reception, all framed in such a way that it was clear that someone had been cut out to make a Karen and Henry two-shot.
-Was that someone a great-aunt, a cousin nobody liked, a friend invited out of pity?
+Was that someone a frowning great-aunt, a cousin nobody liked, a friend invited out of pity?
 Or the bride?

 As the album made its way around the table, Karen hurtled into the finale.
 She walked down the aisle ahead of Other Karen, and everyone oohed and ahhed and took pictures of her, and she was so happy to have all the eyes of everyone she knew in the world on her, as “Here Comes the Bride” started up on the organ.
 Yes, Other Karen was now behind her, but Karen didn’t notice.
 She had the floor.
-She took her place beside the bride as Henry appeared in the doorway of the church.
+She took her place at the altar as Henry appeared in the doorway of the church.

 Karen’s falling tears were blurring the words on the page, but she was speaking from the heart now.
 I remember this verbatim: